 Cosmos is a former President of the Australasian Institute for Maritime Archaeology (AIMA).
 AIMA is the peak non-government body, which advises the Commonwealth on maritime heritage.
 In his position, Cosmos is well informed on heritage legislation and practices around the country.

-Milly Bendell, assistant archaeologist with Cosmos Archaeology, has a Bachelor of Business from James Cook University, a Graduate Certificate in Archaeology and Maritime Archaeology and is completing a Masters in Maritime Archaeology at Flinders University of South Australia.
+Milly Bendell is our Administration Manager and an archaeologist with Cosmos Archaeology.
+She has a Bachelor of Business from James Cook University, a Graduate Certificate in Archaeology and Maritime Archaeology and a Graduate Diploma in Maritime Archaeology from Flinders University of South Australia.
 Milly has worked on maritime and historical archaeological projects throughout Australia and internationally.
 She is a qualified advanced diver, with underwater and terrestrial experience in New South Wales, South Australia and Vietnam.
-Milly’s skills range from recording terrestrial and maritime archaeological sites and artefacts, office administration and social media management.
+Milly’s skills range from site survey and planning of maritime and terrestrial sites, archival recording of archaeological sites and artefacts, historical and archival research as well as assiting in report writing, office administration and social media management.